-If you or your school are interested in participating in Truman’s Competency-Based Mathematics Program (College Algebra and Plane Trigonometry) click here.
+If you or your school are interested in participating in Truman’s Competency-Based Mathematics Program (College Algebra, Plane Trigonometry, and Precalculus) visit our Competency-Based Mathematics Program website.
 This program is not a traditional dual-credit program but affords similar opportunities for students to earn high school credit and schools to earn MSIP credit.

 Current Dual Credit Partnerships